 Prior to being promoted to general manager, BriseBois spent eight seasons as assistant general manager under Steve Yzerman.
-In that position BriseBois assisted in all aspects of player personnel decisions, analytics, player development, contract preparation and negotiation, collective bargaining agreement interpretation and compliance, as well as salary arbitration for the Lightning and the Syracuse Crunch of the American Hockey League, for whom he also serves as general manager.
+In that position BriseBois assisted in all aspects of player personnel decisions, player development, analytics, contract preparation and negotiation, collective bargaining agreement interpretation and compliance, as well as salary arbitration for the Lightning and the Syracuse Crunch of the American Hockey League, for whom he also served as general manager.
 In that role BriseBois was also part of the AHL's competition committee and served as the chairman of the AHL Player Development Committee.

 A native of Greenfield Park, Quebec, BriseBois was employed by the Heenan Blaikie law firm before joining the Canadiens.
-During that time he worked in sports law, where he represented several NHL and Major League Baseball clubs in arbitration cases as well as acting as an advisor in contract negotiations.
-BriseBois also participated in the reform of the Constitution and By-Laws of the Quebec Major Junior Hockey League.
+During that time he worked in the field of sports law, where he represented several NHL and Major League Baseball clubs in arbitration cases as well as acting as an advisor in contract negotiations.
+BriseBois also participated in the reform of the Constitution and ByLaws of the Quebec Major Junior Hockey League.

-BriseBois is a graduate of the University of Montreal Faculty of Law and earned a Master's degree in business administration from the John Molson School of Business at Concordia University.
+BriseBois is a graduate of the University Of Montreal Faculty Of Law and earned a Master's degree in business administration from the John Molson School of Business at Concordia University.
 He is a member of the Quebec Bar, the American Bar Association and the Sports Lawyers Association.
-He has been a member of the AHL's Competition Committee, the AHL's Player Development Committee and the AHL's CBA Committee.
-In 2013, BriseBois won the John Molson School of Business "MBA Alumnus of the Year" award.
-In 2016, BriseBois was awarded the Distinction Award by the Association des diplômés en droit de l'Université de Montréal (ADDUM).